roman-milk/roman-milk.github.io/a-lesbian-love-story-of-sorts.md

  "Well," I began, "One the one hand I love to dominate a woman, particularly someone like you or someone who thinks they are dominant; on the other hand, I sometimes like to just be dominated; yet, other times, I want a long, slow, love session."

  "Well I would be tri-polar sex wise too then.
 I love to be dominated by my husband; I love to be made love to by my husband; it really just depends on my mood; and apparently, I love to be fucked by you."
-Report_Story #3